Excel? Really? Let's Use #Lowcode to Solve Data Integration Challenges

 I know little more about this particular issue than has been published in the UK press - but it is a constant frustration to see organizations using the wrong platforms for corporate solutions.

 The team at Inoapps has delivered many complex integration projects, and a recurring theme that we see through projects is that "Excel is not an integration platform".
 Excel is an amazing tool that empowers end users to analyze, manipulate and transform data with limited data management skills.
 It is not a platform that should be used to facilitate enterprise wide data integration for the following reasons:

 • It is not a true multi-user platform

 • It very easily hits limits of volume and complexity

 • It offers very little control, governance and audit

-So, how should an organisation approach data integration to ensure that it doesn’t run into issues?
+So, how should an organization approach data integration to ensure that it doesn’t run into issues?
 There are of course several powerful enterprise scale ETL tools (Oracle Integration Cloud, Boomi, Biztalk and many others).
-But if your organisation is looking for a simple, low cost data collaboration platform that will:
+But if your organization is looking for a simple, low cost data collaboration platform that will:

 • Enable true multiuser collaboration

 • Deliver a secure, robust and controlled environment

 • Allow data growth beyond an arbitrary limit